haoliangyu/terrac/README.md

 ### `terrac publish`

-Publish a terraform module.
+Publish a terraform module using the metadata from the `terrac.json` configuration.
+If a version name (like `beta`) is specified, it will publish a single release with the version `beta`.
+If a semver is specified, it will publish multile releaes with each semver component.
+For example, the version `1.3.2` will create three releases (`1`, `1.3`, `1.3.2`) and each will have it own downloadable source URL.

+A `latest` release will be updated at every publication.

 ```
 USAGE
   $ terrac publish [--overwrite] [--work-directory <value>]

 FLAGS
-  --overwrite                    Overwrite a published version with new package
+  --overwrite               Overwrite a published version with a new package
   --work-directory=<value>  [default: .]
-Work directory for the module publication
+Root directory of the module project

 DESCRIPTION
-  Publish a terraform module
+  Publish a terraform module.

 EXAMPLES
   $ terrac publish

+  $ terrac publish --overwrite
 ```

 _See code: [src/commands/publish.ts](https://github.com/haoliangyu/terrac/blob/master/src/commands/publish.ts)_

+####

 <!-- commandsstop -->